ONETON96819/TaiChi/README.md

 ## Usage

 TaiChi has two work mode: magisk mode and non-root mode.
-If you don't want to unlock the bootloader/flash system images, you can use the non-root mode, if you prefer mode powerful functions, just try magisk mode.
+If you don't want to unlock the bootloader/flash system images, you can use the non-root mode, if you prefer more powerful functions, just try magisk mode.

 ### What is the different with magisk mode and non-root mode?